-The following activities are perfect to entertain one or more children during inclement weather – whether it’s after school, on a weekend, over the holiday break or for a birthday party.
+The following educational activities are perfect to entertain one or more children during inclement weather – whether it’s after school, on a weekend, over the holiday break or for a birthday party.
 Read on, choose your favorite and start there!

 Building with Legos is not only great fun, it’s also a great way for children to work on skills such as problem solving, spatial skills, creativity, and resilience (there are often many opportunities to remind them that it’s ok to “mess up” and start over).
 Allow your child to decide whether to start with ready-made structures or to create his or her own – each offers its own benefits.